wolfgang-noichl/magick-rotation/Magick-README.txt

 INSTALLED FILES
 As mentioned before the install_log will show you the files and their locations.
 In "System > Preferences > Sessions" or "Startup Applications" you'll see an entry called "Magick Rotation for HP tablet pc's".
 The associated file is in ".config > autostart" and is called "magick-rotation.desktop".
 The configuration settings are in a file named 'magick-rotation.xml'.
-To see it "Show Hidden Files" in 'View' in 'Places' (Nautilus).
+To see it "Show Hidden Files" in 'View' in 'Places' (Nautilus) or Dophin.

+UNINSTALL MAGICK ROTATION
+Open the MagickUninstall folder.
+Right click on the MAGICK-UNINSTALL file and select 'Properties'.
+Then click on the 'Permissions' tab.
+Verify "Allow executing file as a program" is checked, if not check it, and close.
+Now double click on MAGICK-UNINSTALL and choose 'Run'.
+This will remove everything but the packages used to compile check.c (in case another application is now also using them) and magick-rotation from the system tray whitelist in Unity.

 ##############################################################